erhardt-ren/iridia-daily-service/README.md

 # Iridia Daily

 Iridia Daily is a serverless email service that delivers fascinating scientific facts from recently published research papers directly to your inbox.
-Built on AWS using Lambda, Bedrock (Claude), and SNS.
+Built on AWS using Lambda, Bedrock (Claude), and SES.
+I have iridia-daily registered and managed through Route 53.
+Subscriptions are managed via SNS and (what will be) a dashboard.

 ## Features

 - **Real Research**: Pulls from actual PubMed papers published in the last week
 - **AI-Powered**: Uses Claude 3.5 Sonnet to transform complex research into accessible facts
-- **Email Delivery**: Daily notifications via AWS SNS
+- **Email Delivery**: Daily notifications via AWS SES
-- **Serverless**: Completely serverless architecture - costs pennies per month
+- **Serverless**
 - **Source Links**: Every fact includes a link to the original research paper
 - **Scheduled**: Runs automatically on your preferred schedule
-- **Scalable**: Broadcast same fact to unlimited subscribers
+- **Scalable**: Broadcast same email to unlimited subscribers

 ## Architecture